dwisecar/Auth0RulesListApp/README.md

 # Auth0 app to list rules for each application

-This app will generate a list of the applications in your auth0 tenant and the rules which apply to each application.
+This app will generate a list of the applications in your auth0 tenant and the rules that apply to each application.
 This solution is protected by Auth0 authentication, and only available to a selected whitelist of users.

 ## Creating the app